anatoliykmetyuk/dotty-issue-workspace/README.md

 dotty-bootstrapped/dotr -classpath $here Test
 ```

-You can save it in a file `launch.iss` and execute it from SBT console of the Dotty repo.
+The script is executed from the SBT console opened in the Dotty repository, so all the SBT commands are resolved against the Dotty SBT project.

 The script above contains two SBT commands.
 Indented lines are joined with the lines without indentation using spaces, e.g. the first command becomes `dotty-bootstrapped/dotc -d $here $here/A.scala`. `$here` is a magic variable that points to the directory where the script resides.

-For more examples, see For example, see [tests](https://github.com/anatoliykmetyuk/dotty-issue-workspace/tree/master/src/test/scala/dotty/workspace/core).
+For more examples, see [tests](https://github.com/anatoliykmetyuk/dotty-issue-workspace/tree/master/src/test/scala/dotty/workspace/core).

 ## Usage
 Every issue has a dedicated folder with all the Scala files and the launch script residing there: